Bailiffs Powers With A Limited Company

 - Stocks and realisable work in progress;

-- Desks, Chairs Computers, and other office equipment;
+- Desks, Chairs, Computers, and other office equipment;

 - Valued machinery;

-- Company Vehicles including cars, vans, lorries, buses;
+- Company vehicles including cars, vans, lorries, buses;

+Bailiffs Powers With A Limited Company.
 Role Of Bailiff?

-The primary function concerning limited companies in debt remains to agree on a repayment arrangement with the debtor is you owe money as a limited company.
+The primary function concerning limited companies in debt remains to agree on a repayment arrangement with the debtor if you owe money as a limited company.
 If no agreement is accepted, they will want to take control of goods to the value of the debt, including costs.
 Therefore, ensure they are a certificated bailiff.

 Bailiffs Powers With A Ltd Company – Can They Attend Without Notice?